Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 Have questions about the fund route, fees, or your application?
 Speak directly with a licensed Portuguese lawyer — no commitment required.

-Speak With a Golden Visa LawyerWho should actually choose Greece
+Speak With a Golden Visa LawyerWhen Greece may fit

-Greece is the right answer if you fit one of these profiles:
+Greece may be relevant if you fit one of these profiles:

 - You want to live in Greece.
 Not "be a tax resident on paper" — actually live there.
 The investment thesis is "I love Greece," not "I'm optimising EU residency."